housni/sheldon/README.md

 ## Requirements
 [(Back to top)](#table-of-contents) | [Install](#install)
 - Bash 4.3+
-- GNU Make (preferable)
+- GNU Make (for the recommended installation method)
-- gawk (only if you plan to use the `Sheldon.Transform.JSON.loads()` function)
+- `gawk` (only if you plan to use the `Sheldon.Transform.JSON.loads()` function)

-**Why Bash version 4.3?** I wanted Sheldon to use associative arrays and the only way to do that without using [`eval`](http://wiki.bash-hackers.org/commands/builtin/eval), which I wanted to avoid as much as possible, is by passing arrays by reference which was a feature only introduced in version 4.3.
+**Why Bash version 4.3?** I wanted Sheldon to use associative arrays and the only way to do that without using [`eval`](http://wiki.bash-hackers.org/commands/builtin/eval) (which I wanted to avoid as much as possible) is by passing arrays by reference which was a feature only introduced in version 4.3.

 ## Install with GNU Make (recommended)
 [(Back to top)](#table-of-contents) | [Install](#install)